 Where to Visit in India During the Summer Season

-While the summer can be very uncomfortable and draining in most parts of India, it’s the perfect time for visiting the mountains and hill stations The air there is fresh and soothing.
+While the summer can be very uncomfortable and draining in most parts of India, it’s the perfect time for visiting the mountains and hill stations.
+The air there is fresh and soothing.
+Himachal Pradesh and Uttarakhand are popular destinations.
 If you're into seeing wildlife and spotting tigers in their natural environment, the summer is also the best time to visit India's national parks as the animals all come out of the thickets in search for water in the heat.

 Do keep in mind that Indian summer school holidays extend from May to mid June, making this peak travel time to India's cooler destinations.
 Beach destinations such as Goa are also busy.